Clone, Arc, and Lifetime Annotations: Why Your Rust Architecture Is Quietly Bleeding Performance

 Pattern B: Moving Ownership in Pipelines Instead of Sharing State

 Shared state requires synchronization.
-The cleanest way to avoid synchronization is to not share state — instead, move ownership through a pipeline where each stage consumes the previous stages output.
+The cleanest way to avoid synchronization is to not share state — instead, move ownership through a pipeline where each stage consumes the previous stage’s output.

 Channel-based architectures (mpsc, crossbeam) are the canonical Rust expression of this idea.